 Note that according to the current arrangement for allocating payments to pension funds, some of the allocations go towards severance pay, and are paid directly to workers when their pensions are released.
 The employer must pay the worker directly for whatever difference remains between the severance pay that was deposited and the actual sum required.
 Not paying severance pay in a timely manner is grounds for prosecution in labor court.
 In such cases, the court may require the employer to pay significant compensation for every month of delay in payment.

 Additional obligations in the case of firing or quitting of a foreign worker

 Beyond those described above, the employer faces additional obligations to the foreign worker.
 These include providing the foreign worker with suitable accommodations for 7 days after they stop working; supplementary payments (such as convalescence pay, redemption of sick and vacation days, etc.) to the worker’s last salary; and enabling the worker to take advantage of any remaining vacation days.
 Given labor courts’ strict interpretation of these obligations, it is important for employers to recognize the foreign caretakers’ rights in full and make sure they are met.
 If doubts or questions arise, consulted with legal experts in the field.
 Obtaining a thorough understanding of the legal situation can avoid the potentially difficult consequences of non-compliance.

 Contact an attorney specializing in the employment of foreign caretakers

 If you would like advice and assistance in anything regarding employment permits, arranging workers’ legal status, or firing or quitting of foreign caretakers, we will be happy to help.
-Contact the law offices of Cohen, Decker, Pex, Brosh, in Jerusalem and Tel Aviv, to obtain assistance and legal information.
+Contact our law offices in Jerusalem and Tel Aviv, to obtain assistance and legal information.
 We specialize in the nursing sector; arranging legal status for caretakers, and representing workers and their employers before the various authorities.